Alaska47/crime-fight/README.md

-CRIMEFIGHTER is a beautiful, modern, lightweight app that revolutionizes and modernizes crime reporting.
+CrimeFighter is a beautiful, modern, lightweight app that revolutionizes and modernizes crime reporting.

-CRIMEFIGHTER has three main functionalities:
+CrimeFighter has three main functionalities: